Sky-Watcher Esprit 100 Review

 The Sky-Watcher Esprit 100 is an apochromatic refractor telescope designed for wide-field astrophotography.
 The Esprit 100 is a triplet refracting telescope, meaning it uses 3 lenses to produce images with excellent color correction.

-Being a huge fan of wide field APO’s myself, I had a feeling that the Esprit 100 ED would help me produce the type of images I strive for.
+Being a huge fan of wide-field APO’s myself, I had a feeling that the Esprit 100 ED would help me produce the type of images I strive for.
+Its compact size, precision focuser, and included accessories make this an attractive choice for amateur astrophotographers looking to capture wide, deep-sky images.

-From the moment I fastened the lime green mounting plate to its base, to editing my first photo captured with it, the Sky-Watcher Esprit 100 APO has been an impressive optical instrument to experience.
+From the moment I fastened the lime green mounting plate to its base, the Sky-Watcher Esprit 100 APO has been an impressive optical instrument to experience.
+I’ve managed to capture some impressive images using this telescope, from the backyard and beyond.

 Sky-Watcher Esprit 100 Review